vilmaq/cha-cha-charity-client/README.md

 ## User Journey

+**Easier to use** - Our website is easily accessible and easy to user for any charity organization, volunteer and organization.

-**Make a search** - User could use this website easily on his mobile, tablet or computer and play a quiz according to their interest.
+**Make a search** - User could use this website easily on his mobile, tablet or computer and participate in any event according to their interest, by clicking on any category of event.

-**Create Quizzes** - User could move to the dashboard and create quizzes by either using the API or by writing the questions.

-**Playing Quizzes** - User could click on the play button and he will be moved to the question's page where he could see the timer for the quiz.

-**Remove created quiz** - User could easily remove a quiz by clicking on "Delete" button.
+**Personal Information** - User could see their name, address and contact number on the dashboard when hey sign in.

+**Create Events** - User could also create events in the dashboard by adding information related to the event details in an event form, image upload and then just ticking the terms and conditions and then clicking on "Create event" button.

+**Delete or upload an image** - It is easy to delete or upload an image while creating an event.
+User just needs to click on the button "Delete" or "upload and the same action will be done.

 ## Project Retrospective

-- Tri-via-hub is a wonderful platform which helps people learn more.
+- Cha-Cha-Charity is a wonderful platform which helps people come together and collect for a charity.
-- It is an interactive app which increases the knowledge and creates interest in various fields.
+- It is an interactive app which depends on the interest of people in charity.
-- It depends on the interests and various activities which everyone used to do.-
+- It connects human of any age and organizations and bring them together.

 ## Improvements to be made

 This project could be improved by adding

-- Rating of every quiz
+- Connect to stripe for donations.
+- Pre Process legal documentation of a registered charity.
+- Adding a delete and upload event button.
-- Connect with other users.
+- Connect with other website's like WhatsApp, Instagram and Twitter.
-- API accessibility

 **Lessons learnt**

 We learned about various things:

-- Related to API - We looked into influence of an API on the project.
+- Related to Apollo GraphQL.
-- Stringify the answers in database as they were stored in an array.
-- Some features had to be cut due to time frame.
+- Legal challenges
+- Creating models

 **Timeline**
 Every task was given a limited time and whole team has been into the project.
 So, everyone completed the task and helped each other in a great manner.